 Here are some things you can complete to keep your house safe:

-- Your house with at least one gas appliance, attached garage or fireplace needs to have a carbon monoxide system.
-You should have a sensor on all levels of your house, on top of the basement and garage.
+- Each house with at least one gas heater, attached garage or fireplace needs to have a carbon monoxide detector.
+You should have a sensor on all levels of your house, in addition to the basement and garage.
 You also should have one installed inside or outside of each bedroom.
-Aren’t using a carbon monoxide alarm in your home?
+Don’t use a carbon monoxide alarm in your home?

-Call Coastal Service Experts at 912-208-2399 to get one.
-Ask our Experts about our economical Wi-Fi carbon monoxide detectors.
+Call Coastal Service Experts at 912-208-2399 to purchase one.
+Ask our techs about our economical Wi-Fi carbon monoxide detectors.

-- If you currently own a carbon monoxide alarm, regularly test or swap out the batteries.
-You should test batteries every season, and get a new alarm every three to five years.
+- If you currently own a carbon monoxide system, frequently look at or swap out the batteries.
+You should test batteries every 90 days, and get a new system every three to five years.

 - If your carbon monoxide detector alerts you to danger, exit your residence right away and call 911.

-Protect Your Family with Assistance from Coastal Service Experts
+Protect Your Family with Help from Coastal Service Experts

-Carbon monoxide doesn’t have to be frightening, and with the recommended actions your home can be guarded from the hazardous gas.
-Make the proper changes and call Coastal Service Experts at 912-208-2399 to learn more.
+Carbon monoxide doesn’t have to be frightening, and with the recommended actions your loved ones can be guarded from the hazardous gas.
+Take the necessary steps and call Service Experts at 912-208-2399 to learn more.